Skip to content

 func = func.__wrapped__

-return inspect.iscoroutinefunction(func)
+return asyncio.iscoroutinefunction(func)

 is_async_gen_fn(func)